epfl-ada/ada-2021-project-mmng/README.md

 # ADA Quotebank Project - American Data Analysis

-Mauro Leidi, Gioele Monopoli, Nicolas Baldwin, Michael Roust
+For a high level introduction to this project please check our website: https://ogimgio.github.io/ada-mmng-website/ Project Members: Mauro Leidi, Gioele Monopoli, Nicolas Baldwin, Michael Roust

 # Abstract
-In this project Quotebank is used to analyze American politics in depth.
-First, it is necessary to label the quotes with their political inclination.
+In this project Quotebank is used to analyze American politics with a data oriented approach.
+First, we label the quotes with their corresponding political inclination either democrat or republican.
 Subsequently, a model is trained to predict the quote political inclination.
 Thanks to the value predicted by the model, it is possible to analyze how polarized the prediction is, and therefore discover how much the quote is representative of the political vision of the political party itself.
 Using this model, quotes of one politician can be summarized in a time series of political scores.
 These time series can be used in various ways to extract meaningful insights about American politics.
 We will study the trend of the political vision and we will be able to analyise the polarization of every politician.
 The goal is to allow users to make these customized and fast analysis.
 We will focus on the classification between Republicans and Democrats.

 ![](media/TimeSerie.PNG)
 # Research Questions
 The main questions we want to answer are: